Staphylococcus/brain-from-brane/docs/02-oneness-interconnectedness/2-oneness-interconnectedness.md

 - **Natural-language redundancy (Zipf's law)**: Highly frequent words form a stable compression dictionary that shapes how sentences are encoded, transmitted, and remembered across time and media.
 - **Cultural rituals & rhythms**: Repetition and synchronization (chants, drum patterns) create high mutual information among participants, stabilizing collective memory and reinforcing social bonds.

-## 2.4 Agent-Relative Distinctions and the Inside-Out Lens
+## 2.4 Agent-Relative Distinctions, Boundaries, and the Inside-Out Lens

 While the universe maintains fundamental oneness through its worldsheet substrate, the **distinctions, borders, and categories** we observe emerge through agent-relative processes.
 These are not arbitrary impositions but arise from the evolved [**"inside-out lens"**](../glossary/I.md#inside-out-lens) of information-processing agents—their functional frameworks for interpreting and navigating reality.

+The [Pattern-Based Boundary Concepts analysis](2c-pattern-based-boundary-concepts.md) provides a detailed breakdown of the different mechanisms (autopoietic, statistical, architectural, etc.) that can realize a stable boundary, treating them as alternative strategies for achieving the same functional goal: pattern stability.

 ### The Inside-Out Perspective